top of page

 Goals

-• Have the cupcakes delivered directly to her office, saving time and effort.
+• Have the cupcakes delivered to her office

 Needs